Jacob Meyers Player Props: Astros vs. Twins

 Twins Pitching Rankings

-- The 9.9 strikeouts per nine innings compiled by the Twins pitching staff paces the league.
+- The pitching staff for the Twins has a collective 9.9 K/9 to lead the league.

-- The Twins have the second-ranked team ERA among all MLB pitching staffs (3.43).
+- The Twins have the second-ranked team ERA among all league pitching staffs (3.46).

-- The Twins allow the third-fewest home runs in baseball (51 total, 0.9 per game).
+- The Twins surrender the sixth-fewest home runs in baseball (53 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.